pusher/pusher-websocket-swift/README.md

 github "pusher/pusher-websocket-swift"
 ```

 Carthage will produce a number of frameworks.
-You need to include the following framework binaries in your project from the `Carthage/Build` directory: `PusherSwift` and `TweetNacl`
+You need to include the following framework binaries in your project from the `Carthage/Build` directory: `PusherSwift`, `NWWebSocket` and `TweetNacl`

 #### Xcode 12 considerations